 Can bacterial vaginosis cause pain?

 BV can sometimes cause pain - usually on intercourse.
 Some women also describe dull pains low down in their tummy.
-These are more suggestive of conditions affecting the womb (uterus) itself, such as pelvic inflammatory disease or endometriosis.
+These are more suggestive of conditions affecting the womb (uterus)

 What are the risks of bacterial vaginosis?